xlladdins/xll/docs/Excel4MacrosA-D.md

 **Related Functions**

-REMOVE.LIST.ITEM   Removes an item in a list box or drop-down box
+REMOVE.LIST.ITEM&nbsp;&nbsp;&nbsp;Removes an item in a list box or drop-down box

-SELECT.LIST.ITEM   Selects an item in a list box or in a group box
+SELECT.LIST.ITEM&nbsp;&nbsp;&nbsp;Selects an item in a list box or in a group box

 Return to [top](#A)